ilsh1964/behafucha/behafucha/usr/share/doc/behafucha/README.md

  - install.tar.gz include a script to install behafucha on non Debian\Ubuntu OS

 ## Usage:
+   - Define a keyboard shortcut to /usr/bin/behafucha
    - Mark the text
-   - Run the keyboard shortcut (read the Remark)
+   - Run the keyboard shortcut

 ## Remark:
-   - Behafucha works only on Xorg (xvkbd limitation)
+   - Behafucha works on X and Wayland
-   - Define a keyboard shortcut for Behafucha, then mark the text and press the shortcut